South African blueberries: significant shift from air to sea this season

 South African blueberries have access to Hong Kong, Malaysia, and Singapore, from where there is definitely growing interest, but not China yet.
 The South African industry will shortly ask the government for South Korean access.

-As for China, the opening of that market has been "tragically slow" for any fruit, Justin reckons, and the list of products awaiting access from China has often been debated within the South African fruit industry.
-Pears are currently in the pipeline, awaiting approval from the Chinese, and avocados waiting behind.
+As for China, the opening of that market has been “tragically slow” for any fruit, Justin believes, and the list of products awaiting Chinese access has often been debated within the South African fruit industry.
+Currently in process are the pears, which are awaiting approval from the Chinese, and the avocados waiting behind.

 Attempt to re-determine the third commodity on China's access list